Taka takata: Background and writing

-The Paco Paco original was written by Al Verlane.
+The original was written by Paco Paco (Francisco Ropero Gómez) and his father-in-law Belgian artist Al Verlane.
 The recording was produced by Biram.

 Commercial performance

 The single "Taka takata" by Joe Dassin reached no. 1 in Finland (according to the chart, courtesy of Intro, that U.S. Billboard published in its "Hits of the World" section), at least no. 9 in Greece in the international singles chart (courtesy of Hellenikos Vorras and Epikera), and at least no. 4 in French Switzerland (chart courtesy of Radio Suisse Romande).

 A version by Frederik reached at least the top 3 in Finland.